 When is it awarded?
 The Coleman Medal is awarded at the end of the home and away season.

-What is it?
-The Rising Star, or Ron Evans Medal, is awarded to the best young player in the AFL.
+- What is it?
+The AFL Rising Star, or Ron Evans Medal, is awarded to the best young player in the competition.
 There is a set parameter of rules pertaining to the award in that the winner must be under the age of 21 on the first of January of the year the award is presented, and must have played 10 or fewer senior games prior to the commencement of the season.

 A player is nominated for the award in every round of the regular season, meaning 23 players in total are eligible for the Ron Evans Medal each year.